 We have a total of 564 properties and more development opportunities are in the pipeline.
 We also work in partnership with a number of voluntary and statutory agencies to provide accommodation with support for people with particular needs.

-Our vision is – to be the best housing provider in a safe, thriving and connected East Kilbride.
+Our vision is – to provide the best housing and services in a safe, evolving and connected East Kilbride.

-- To secure our financial viability and long term future by operating efficient, effective and accountable financial management;
+- To secure EKHA’s financial viability and long-term future by operating efficient, effective, and accountable financial management;

-- To maintain a broad membership base and actively support tenant and community involvement in the running of the Association;
+- To maintain a broad membership base and actively support tenant and community involvement in the running of EKHA;

 - To pursue opportunities to develop and expand activities which are financially viable, support our mission statement and are compatible with our Rules;

 - To increase the provision of varied housing tenures, in partnership with other agencies where necessary;

-- To ensure the fabric of existing stock and design standards of future stock supports independent living and meets tenants’ aspirations;
+- To ensure that the fabric of our existing stock and design standards of any future stock supports independent living and meets tenants’ aspirations;

 - To provide caring, cost effective and high-quality services which put customers at the heart of everything we do;